 The Company has executed confidential and proprietary information and non-competition agreements ("non-compete agreements") with certain employees.
 These non-compete agreements contain a provision whereby employees would be due a certain number of weeks of their salary if their employment was terminated by the Company as specified in the non-compete agreement.
 The Company has not recorded a liability for these amounts potentially due employees.
-Rather, the Company will record a liability for these amounts becomes due to an employee in accordance with the appropriate authoritative literature.
-As of December 29, 2015, the total amount potentially owed employees under these non-compete agreements was \$24.8 million.
+Rather, the Company will record a liability for these amounts when an amount becomes due to an employee in accordance with the appropriate authoritative literature.
+As of December 27, 2016, the total amount potentially owed employees under these non-compete agreements was \$24.2 million.